BiEchi/my-homepage/content/home/cowork.md

 -   Random Process.
 -   Neuroscience.

-No restrictions on publications.
+No hard restrictions on your previous publications.
 If you published a paper at NIPS or TPAMI please mentor me ;p